 Giulio Rizzoli added an update.

-Twenty year patient survival and 17 year complications of isolated Mitral Biocor Standard porcine prosthesis
+Penultimate paper: Twenty year patient survival and 17 year complications of isolated Mitral Biocor Standard porcine prosthesis

-Rizzoli G, Bottio T, Comisso M, Faggian G, Milano A, et al. (2J Clin Exp Cardiolog 8:508, 2017 . doi: 10.4172/2155-9880.1000508
+Rizzoli G, Bottio T, Comisso M, Faggian G, Milano A, et al. J Clin Exp Cardiolog 8:508, 2017

 "Pharyngeal hemorrhage: a catstrophic post-operative event" which can be read and downloades at this adress: file:///C:/Users/User/Downloads/article_ejbps_volume_4_november_issue_11_1509430839.pdf .
 This paper reports an unfortunate case I attended at the end of my carrier.
-It was the consequence of a missmatch between increasing case volume vs. restricted resources imposed by healthcare economy, resulting in a decreased safety of the surgical environment, both for the patient and for the attending surgeon.I t describes a typical example of malpractice in which a series of medical omissions were consecutively dismally aligned, resulting in patient’s death and my earlier retirement.
+It was the consequence of a missmatch between increasing case volume vs. restricted resources imposed by healthcare economy, resulting in a decreased safety of the surgical environment, both for the patient and for the attending surgeon.
+It describes a typical example of malpractice in which a series of medical omissions were consecutively dismally aligned, resulting in patient’s death and my earlier retirement.

 My penultimate paper "Twenty year patient survival and 17 year complications of isolated Mitral Biocor Standard porcine prosthesisRizzoli G et Al. .
-(2017) J Clin Exp Cardiolog 8:508 . doi: 10.4172/2155-9880.1000508 " requires a short resumee:
+(2017) J Clin Exp Cardiolog 8:508 . doi: 10.4172/2155-9880.1000508